rmdls2b/lcg-alerts/README.md

 Add the addresses you want to monitor.

 ### Recurring alerts cron

 To enable recurring alerts, set up a cron job (e.g. [cron-job.org](https://cron-job.org)) that calls every 5 minutes:

 ```
 GET https://your-domain.com/api/resend-alerts
 ```

+### Admin dashboard

+Access the admin dashboard at `/dashboard`.
+The password is set via the `DASHBOARD_PASSWORD` environment variable.

 ---